kktse/kktse.github.io/_posts/2020-09-17-rsx-front-kinematic-roll-centre.markdown

 poor kinematic wheel plane control in this region.

 Installing a coil over kit can be a double-edged sword.
-These kits often lower the ride height and causes the kinematic roll centre to go into the ground.
+These kits often lower the ride height and can cause the kinematic roll centre to go into the ground.
 Carefully selected spring rates can offset this, but will make the problem worse if tuned incorrectly.
-Extended lower ball joints can offset the loss of kinematic roll centre height by relocating the lower control arm plane.
-These 'geometry correction kits' must be scrutinized as not all kits properly correct this phenomenon.
+Modified lower ball joints raise the kinematic roll centre by relocating the lower control arm plane.
+However, not all geometry correction kits are created equal and must be placed under scrutiny; some do not provide meaningful correction.
+Ride height effectively locates the kinematic roll centre and can be used as another form of adjustment.
+The Acura RSX front suspension was clearly designed to operate within a fixed range of suspension travel.
+Staying within this range is just one way preserving the Acura RSX's performance as intended by Honda.

 ## Acknowledgements